 Dealing with late payment of invoices

-One of the toughest things about running a small business is dealing with non-payment on invoices - unpaid invoices can cause a big disruption for your cash flow, and because you don’t have a finance department to do the chasing for you, you often find yourself in the awkward position of chasing the same client that you’ve built a relationship with.
+One of the toughest things about running a small business can be dealing with non-payment of invoices, which can be stressful for you and disruptive for your business’s cashflow.
+If you don’t have a finance department to do the chasing for you, you often find yourself in the awkward position of chasing a customer that you’ve worked hard to build a good relationship with.

 This is a quick reminder that my invoice, #27, is now due; I’d really appreciate it if you could arrange the payment.

 The great thing about FreeAgent’s automatic invoice reminders is that you can write your unpaid invoice reminder email, then set FreeAgent to send it automatically when an invoice becomes overdue.
-We can’t promise that it will save you from ever having another awkward conversation, but we definitely think it will help!
+You can also choose for the reminder to be sent again at recurring intervals.

 This is just one of FreeAgent’s features that can help you get paid on time - you can read more in 4 ways that FreeeAgent could help you get paid today.
 We can’t promise they can save you from ever having another awkward conversation, but we definitely think they can help.